manyhatsdesign/project-template-codekit/README.md

 ## Grid

 The bones for creating a fluid grid using nice round numbers are already present in the template, and an overlay is provided for use in development.
 You can turn the overlay off by setting `display: none;` on `#overlay` in `_grid.kit`, or by turning off the import for that file.
 You should always build a grid that fits your design so this is only provided as an example.
-I'll be writing about building fluid grids soon, but theres some very sparce info [here](http://blog.dasmith.co.uk/post/24476543889/simple-responsive-grid).

 ## HTML5 Boilerplate Version